bpatch/bpatch/README.md

 I am a research mathematician turned data scientist with over nine years of experience working in advanced analytics.
 I have developed and communicated data science techniques  with diverse multi-disciplinary teams in Australia, Europe and the USA.
 I actively foster mature constructive relationships with stakeholders to share knowledge, encourage learning and solve challenging problems, in particular those with a focus on real world impact.
+These days I work for the Victorian Government.

-Recently I have been working on the new Python package BirDePy.
+Previously I worked on the Python package BirDePy.
 The package is documented [here](https://birdepy.github.io/) and described in detail [here](https://github.com/bpatch/publications/blob/main/birdepy.pdf).
 The source code is found [here](https://github.com/birdepy/birdepy_project/tree/main/src/birdepy).

 Here is a list of my scientific publications: